natebarksdale/natebarksdale.github.io/src/pages/about.md

 title: "Work with Me"
 ---

-I'm currently looking for new clients and partners for one-off or long-term projects.
+I'm currently looking for new clients and partners for one-off or long-term projects spanning writing, editing, fact-checking, and exploring AI tools and use cases.
 If you think I might be a good match for your team or project, get in touch at [info@natebarksdale.xyz](mailto:info@natebarksdale.xyz)

 Hi, I'm Nate.
 I have a decade-plus experience serving clients in the overlapping realms of writing, editing and graphic design.
 I love working with clients to find the best expression of their vision, and to deliver results that are both excellent and humane.